MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/windows-dev-center.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, udc, universal developer center
 ---

-# Partner Center service configuration
+# Partner Center services configuration

 Games that are published in [Partner Center](https://partner.microsoft.com/dashboard) and use the full set of Xbox Live features can configure their Xbox Live services in Partner Center.